fauna/fauna-shell/README.md

 Theere we see that the `cloud` endpoint has a `*` next to its name, meaning that it's the current default one.

-Finally, endpints will be saved to a `~/.fauna-shell` file like this:
+Finally, endpoints will be saved to a `~/.fauna-shell` file like this:

 ```ini
 [localhost]